Call for applications

 The Scott Institute for Energy Innovation has proudly supported energy and climate research projects with seed funding since its founding in 2012.
-The seed grant program expanded in 2024 to include new opportunities for cleantech entrepreneurs and AI-focused research, the latter being a collaboration with the Block Center for Technology and Society.
+The seed grant program expanded in 2024 to include new opportunities for cleantech entrepreneurs and in 2025 to add a joint seed grant with the Carnegie Bosch Institute to fund a research project on evaluating the contribution of household smart and flexible energy technologies to power grid stability and efficiency.

 Recipients of these awards are expected to apply for larger, externally funded projects after the initial seed period.
 Previous research projects have focused on decarbonizing plastics, improving the efficiency of direct air capture (DAC) technologies, and demystifying hydrogen’s damaging effects on metals.

-Prior to submitting a proposal for a seed grant, interested faculty need to become a Scott Institute faculty affiliate (and, for the co-sponsored funding, a Block Center affiliate), if they are not already.
+Prior to submitting a proposal for a seed grant, interested faculty need to become a Scott Institute faculty affiliate (and, for the co-sponsored funding, a CBI Faculty Host), if they are not already.

 2024 highlights